 Hashtag What’s Around You

 What are you capturing?
 A sunny day on the hiking trail?
 A sunset over the ocean?
-Hashtag what features prominently in your photos.
-Maybe you should include beach hashtags or mountain hashtags.
+Make sure to hashtag what features prominently in your photos.
+Maybe you should include beach hashtags or mountain hashtags for travel.

 Start with top-level hashtags that describe exactly what you’re looking at, like:

 But don’t stop there.
-Next, add some hashtags that give your post flavor, like:
+Next, add some Instagram hashtags that give your post additional flavor, like: